Counseling for Men

 Counseling for Men is Different

-Here is the 2024 California Report on the Status of Boys and Men, published by the Global Initiative for Boys and Men.
-Take a few moments to review it.
-Population statistics and research studies have repeatedly shown that men, on average, live shorter lives than others, due in part, due to higher rates of suicide and workplace deaths.
-Census records consistently report men as the majority of the homeless.
-Men, on average, comprise the majority of people put under restraining orders and incarcerated in jails and prisons.
-Bias against male defendants contributes to disparities in the American criminal justice system, including the administration of the death penalty.
+Regarding the status of males in modern society, here is the 2024 California Report on the Status of Boys and Men, published by the Global Initiative for Boys and Men.
+Take a few moments to review it, you will find that population statistics and research studies have repeatedly shown that men, on average, live shorter lives than others.
+This lifespan difference is due in part, due to higher rates of suicide and workplace deaths.
+Additionally, in U.S. Census records, consistently report men as the majority of the homeless, and Men, on average, comprise the majority of people put under restraining orders and incarcerated in jails and prisons.
+Bias against male defendants contributes to disparities in the American criminal justice system are also a reality if you are male, including the administration of the death penalty and mandatory U.S. Selective Service (Military draft) registration.

 Importance of Caring for Men